How KDL applies Machine Learning to research projects

 Word alignment across translations (2022, pre-grant analysis, PI: Gabriele Salciute Civiliene)

 In this pre-project (the pre-grant analysis that feeds into an application) phase, semi-automation of the alignment of instances of selected word forms among different translations of the same text was identified as an important pre-requisite to reduce highly repetitive manual labour and substantially extend the size of the research corpus.
-I have compared the performance of four open-source implementations of two approaches (IBM Alignment models and Attention extraction from pre-trained multilingual Transformer models) on a dataset manually labelled during an earlier pilot of the project.
+I have compared the performance of four open-source implementations of two approaches (IBM Alignment models and Attention extraction from pre-trained multilingual Transformer models) on a dataset manually labelled during an earlier pilot of the project also led by the same PI.
 Interestingly the state-of-the-art techniques proved less accurate, less consistent across languages and harder to configure and execute than its 30-years old counterpart (IBM models).
 I also built a proof of concept of an interactive editorial interface on top of the automated word aligner to let researchers quickly review and correct its suggestions.
+The interface is heavily inspired by earlier concepts designed by Gabriele Salciute Civiliene.
 It is worth noting that I managed to carry out this experimental work during the feasibility stage (i.e. pre-grant application) thanks to KDL “10% time” scheme (a ‘protected’ portion of each KDL RSE team member’s workload model carved out to experiment freely and independently from projects requirements and schedules).